Frequently Asked Questions

 - What are the Hospital hours?

 Our hospital is open Monday to Friday from 8:30 am to 5:30 pm.
-On Saturdays we are open from 8:30 am until noon.
-The clinic is closed on Sunday.
+The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?